I Grew Up On The World’s Smallest Dairy Operation

 I'm not sure when it happened, or even how it happened.
 It just did.
 Somehow, at some point, I looked down and saw my Dad's hands coming out of the sleeves of my shirt.
 A bit wrinkled, and old stories written in those crevices.
-And when I talk to my (virtually all) younger friends and co-workers, it seems I've become...
+And when I talk to my younger friends and co-workers, it seems I've become...

 Or maybe how, at the two-room school I went to through sixth grade, we'd play 'Red Rover, Red Rover'.

 And how I'd sit for hours at a card table, all alone, with cards and dice playing Strat-O-Matic baseball, and those cards had names on them like Killebrew, Mantle, Mays, and Koufax.

 Sometimes I talk on the radio about those growing up years and mentioned that my Dad milked cows.
 A listener called up and asked what kind of a dairy operation my Dad had.

 Well, a small one.
 A real small one.

 You see, he milked eight cows.
-Now, this was 'back in the day' when almost all my friend's Dad's milked maybe fifteen or twenty.
-As I recall, a big 'herd' would be twenty-five.
-Now, my Dad was a feed grinder, driving from neighbor to neighbor grinding up their corn and oats and hay into feed and we just lived on a rented 80 acres, so our...uh...herd was smaller.
+Now, this was "back in the day" when almost all my friend's Dad's milked maybe fifteen or twenty.
+As I recall, a big herd would be twenty-five.
+Now, my Dad was a feed grinder, driving from neighbor to neighbor grinding up their corn and oats and hay into feed and we just lived on a rented 80 acres, so our...uh...herd was a bit smaller.
 And he milked them in an old dilapidated barn that was this close to falling down.
-And then, back in the 1960s, it finally burned down.
-No, our 'herd' wasn't in it, but that pretty much brought Marv's dairy operation to a close.
+In fact, it finally burned down.
+No, our "herd" wasn't in it, but that pretty much brought Marv's dairy operation to a close.

 And when I mentioned this to a friend, know what he said?